-The bicycle is a widely used means of transport in Japan, especially in large cities such as Tokyo.
-Japan ranks third as the country with the largest number of bicycles in the world.
+Bicycles are a popular means of transport in Japan, especially in large cities like Tokyo.
+Japan ranks third as the country with the most bicycles in the world.

-The car is not super popular as in Brazil, since it is possible to get around the country with trains and meters.
-So most Japanese people use bicycles to get to work, the market, shopping, kindergartens, schools, doctors and other short distances.
-Cycling most times is much faster and more convenient than taking a train or driving a car.
+The car is not as popular as it is in Brazil, as it is possible to travel all over the country with trains and meters.
+So most Japanese people use bicycles to commute to work, market, mall, day care, schools, doctors and other short-distance commutes.
+Cycling is often much faster and more convenient than taking a train or driving a car.

 Unlike cars, bicycle parking is easier to find and sometimes free.
-As in Japan there is security and education, bicycles can be positioned without any worries.
-Cycling can be much more practical than facing queues and traffic jams in large cities.
+As in Japan there is safety and education, bikes can be positioned without any worries.
+Cycling can be much more practical than facing queues and congestion in large cities.

-Despite the technology, most bicycles in Japan are simple, some often have baskets on the front, and that does not mean that the bicycle is female.
-Bicycle prices are usually 10-30 thousand yen, but you can find them even cheaper at used stores.
-The bikes that have this basket are known as Mama Chari.
+Despite the technology, most bikes in Japan are simple, some often have baskets in the front, and that doesn't mean the bike is female.
+Bike prices are usually between 10,000 and 30,000 yen, but you can find even cheaper at second-hand stores.
+Bikes that have this basket are known as Mama Chari.

-The Japanese comply with traffic laws and tend to respect pedestrians and cyclists.
+The Japanese abide by traffic laws and tend to respect pedestrians and cyclists.
 But cyclists also have several rules to follow.
 Breaking some of the laws below can result in a fine and even imprisonment.

-It is possible to register your bike at a police station, your bike receives an anti-theft registration number "Jitensha Bouhan Toroku”, if someone steals your bike, it will be easier to find it.
+It is possible to register your bike at a police station, your bike is given an anti-theft registration number “Jitesha Bouhan Toroku”, if someone steals your bike, it will be easier to find.

-In Japan, cyclists walk on sidewalks only if there are signs and a cycle lane.
-Otherwise they must walk on the street, together with the cars and, always on the left.
+In Japan, cyclists ride on sidewalks only if there are signs and lanes for cyclists.
+Otherwise, they must walk on the street, along with the cars, and always to the left.

-It is forbidden to give a ride to someone (other than a child) on your bicycle.
+It is forbidden to give someone (other than a child) a ride on your bicycle.
 You can get a fine of 20,000 円 (about 600 reais).

-Children under 13 are required to wear a helmet, and children under 6 must go in the car seat.
+Children under 13 years old are required to wear a helmet, and children under 6 years old must use a car seat.

-Using an umbrella, listening to music, touching the phone while riding a bike can lead to a fine of up to 50,000 円 (1600 reais).
+Using an umbrella, listening to music, using the phone while riding a bike can result in a fine of up to 50,000 円 (1600 reais).

-You cannot cross a bicycle-mounted crosswalk.
-And remember to always use the lighthouse at night.
+You cannot cross a pedestrian lane mounted on the bicycle.
+And remember to always use the headlight at night.

-It is forbidden to ride an alcoholic bicycle.
-This could lead to a fine of 1 million yen and up to 5 years in prison.
+Cycling under the influence of alcohol is prohibited.
+This can result in a fine of 1 million yen and up to 5 years in prison.

 Take good care of your safety and your bike.
-Leaving bicycles lying around anywhere can also pay you a fine.
-By following these rules and traffic signs, you will be trouble free.
+Leaving bikes lying around can also get you a fine.
+By following these rules and traffic signs, you will be out of trouble.

-As Japan is a very safe country, the police use a lot of their time to fine cyclists who break the law.
-So think carefully before you get any done.
-People are more afraid of the police when they are on a bicycle.
-It may seem that the Japanese are saints, but they quite inflict laws on cyclists.
+As Japan is a very safe country, the police use a lot of their time to fine cyclists who break the laws.
+So think carefully before you do anything.
+People tend to be more afraid of the police when they are on a bicycle.
+It might seem like the Japanese are saints, but they inflict a lot of bike laws.

-Although Japan is a safe country, there are some bicycle thefts.
-Some people sometimes take someone else's bicycle to go to a certain place.
-Most of the times she returns the bicycle to the place where it was.
-But some tend to steal, or leave it lying around when they don't need it anymore.
+Despite Japan being a safe country, there are some bicycle thefts.
+Some people sometimes take someone else's bike to go somewhere.
+Most of the time she returns the bike to where it was.
+But some tend to steal, or leave it anywhere when they don't need it anymore.

-There are many things to talk about bicycles in Japan, but today we stop here.
-Finally, we will leave some interesting videos about bicycles in Japan.
+There are many things to say about bicycles in Japan, but today we stop here.
+Finally, let's leave some interesting videos about bicycles in Japan.